|

 While renewable

-fuels still remain a longterm solution to the world’s energy demands, natural
+fuels still remain a long-term solution to the world’s energy demands, natural

 gas is a reliable and relatively inexpensive alternative to oil, and it can be a